What Is a Customer Success Manager & What Do They Do for a Business?

 10. Technical Skill

 This one might seem obvious, but hear me out.
 Most CSMs aren’t working face-to-face with customers — unless you count Zoom.
-Most of the time, you’re emailing back and forth with customers and occasionally hoping on a call to talk through high-priority items.
+Most of the time, you’re emailing back and forth with customers and occasionally hopping on a call to talk through high-priority items.
 With the bulk of the communication being done via email, your reading and writing skills need to be proficient in order to be successful.

 12. Strategic Planning

 Take HubSpot, for example.
-Our customer success managers don’t just teach you how to use HubSpot, they ask about your marketing campaigns and your sales strategies, and they think critically about how HubSpot’s products fit into those processes.
+Our customer success managers don’t just teach you how to use HubSpot.
+They ask about your marketing campaigns and your sales strategies, and they think critically about how HubSpot’s products fit into those processes.

-Not every product is used in the same way, and often how a customer uses a product depends on their unique needs.
+Not every product is used in the same way, and often, how a customer uses a product depends on their unique needs.
 As a CSM, your job is to identify the larger goals that customers are working towards and provide ideas for how they can use your products to achieve them.

 13. Time Management

 In a perfect world, you would only have to work with one customer at a time.
 But, most customer success teams deal with multiple customers simultaneously, and CSMs are typically responsible for managing several accounts all at once.
 This means you need to manage your time effectively and be capable of multitasking.
-After all, you don’t want a customer to feel like you’re spending all of your time with another client, and that their success doesn’t mean as much to you.
+After all, I know you don’t want a customer to feel like you’re spending all of your time with another client, and that their success doesn’t mean as much to you.

-While these are the skills that you absolutely need to succeed in a customer success role, let's look at some advanced skills that aren't necessary, but definitely nice to have.
+While these are the skills that you absolutely need to succeed in a customer success role, let‘s look at some advanced skills that aren’t necessary but definitely nice to have.

 Advanced Customer Success Manager Skills